 Nonceba offers them a place to stay, individual and family counselling, legal support, access to healthcare, educational programmes and victim empowerment groups.

 Ideally, women should stay at the centre for a year for the Nonceba programme to be fully effective, but the South African Social Development Department only provides funding for a three-month stay for each woman.
+The Circle is aiming to fund the shelter for as many months as possible, so that the shelter and all the women living there can achieve their full potential.

 Watch our film about Nonceba and one of the women it supports — the incredibly resilient and positive Siyanda.